redwoodjs/redwood/docs/docs/services.md

 }
 ```

-You can provide a custom PrismaClient if you're instance has configurations not represented in your `prisma.schema`
+You can provide the PrismaClient to be used for the transaction and callback.
 ```jsx
 import { db } from 'src/lib/db'